silicakes/deluge-extensions/README.md

 *   **🔌 Auto-Connect**: Remembers your MIDI device and connects automatically on load (toggleable).
 *   **✉️ Custom SysEx Commands**: Send *any* SysEx command directly to your Deluge.
 Includes clickable examples for common commands!
 *   **✅ Ping Test**: Quickly check the connection status to your Deluge.
+*   **📸 Screenshot**: Capture the current display as a PNG image; click the camera button or press 's' to save.

 ## Getting Started 🚀